Rohith47/self-start/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# This application is is for to do list.
+Currently able to fetch data from mongo db and show it as a simple text.
+Still now no html is involved here.